alexmx/Combinations/README.md

 * Password: `12345`, `~@#123ABC`, `empty string`
 * Gender: `Male`, `Female`

-**Combinations** gets a set of input test data values and transforms it in run-time tests for each generated combination of values.
+**Combinations** gets a set of input test data values and transforms it in **run-time tests for each generated combination of values**.

 So for our example the combinations will be:
 * [`John Smith`, `john.smith@example.com`, `12345`, `Male`]